-This photo was taken on September 19th, 1936 at 4 P.M.
+This photo is taken on September 19th, 1936 at 4 P.M.
 It was a photo shoot for Country Life Magazine and taken at Raynham Hall in Norfolk, England.
-The ghost had been seen on several occasions by credible witnesses.
+The ghost was seen on several occasions by credible witnesses.

 The photographer reportedly saw her coming down the stairs and began yelling to a colleague, who claims she did not see anything.

 Some say that this photo is a double exposure but many other photography experts think otherwise.

 I have seen similar effects to this caused by a smudge of Vaseline or fingerprint on the lens.
-At the time a professor was asked to look at the photos and claimed they we fakes.
-I am however a bit sceptical of the sceptics used in this debunk.
+We asked a professor to look at the photos.
+He claimed they we fake.
+I am however a bit skeptical of the skeptics used in this debunk.
 The ‘professor’ was not a ‘professor’ of photography or of ‘hard science’, but of English.

 The Borley Rectory Ghost

 The Borley Rectory is near the river Stour, Essex.
 It was the most haunted house in the UK until it mysteriously burnt down in 1939.
 It is one of the place to generate the most famous ghost pictures with people visiting the derelict site today in search of catching a phantom on film.
 At least two thousand Poltergeist phenomena were experienced at the Rectory between October 1930 and October 1935.
 This was during the tenancy of Lionel and Marianne Foyster.
 Many of these were investigated by the famous parapsychologist Harry Price.

 Poltergeist activity may not necessarily be caused by spirits.
 Often it is the energy of living people.
 This psychic energy is projected into the environment and causes objects to move.
 There was so much press hysteria about the haunting at the time that is now hard to sort the real phenomena from the fantasy.